Code-Institute-Submissions/Project_P/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn how to help the NGOs.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

     -   #### Returning Visitor Goals